Skip to main content

 LDLS owl

-Sarah is a junior double majoring in Linguistics and Cognitive Science, while also pursuing a certificate in Speech and Hearing Sciences.
+Sarah is a senior majoring in Speech and Hearing Sciences in Linguistics with a minor in Cognitive Science.
 Sarah aspires to work as a Speech and Language Pathologist in a pediatric clinical setting.
 She is very interested in child language acquisition, specifically in the area of Syntax, and the relationship between language and cognition.
 In addition to her major areas of study, Sarah is very involved in music at Rutgers.
 She is a proud member of the Rutgers University Marching Scarlet Knights and the Rutgers University Voorhees Choir.
 Outside of school, she loves going to the beach, shopping, and spending time with friends and family.

 Leticia Rodriguez